Special Education

 These courses can prepare you to earn the Virginia Special Education - General Curriculum endorsement.

-Note: Secondary candidates must also complete Graduate Education program if interested.
+Secondary candidates must also complete EDUC 511U and EDUC 560U.
+Contact the Graduate Education program if interested.

 If you’re seeking the special education teaching endorsement, we welcome you to work with our program manager to determine any additional coursework or experience required to complete the endorsement.
 Our classes are offered on a standard rotation and can be completed in a year.